 - Inversions such as headstands, shoulder stand and handstands can also interfere with the downward flow or apana associated with elimination of period blood

-It’s better to avoid these poses for a few days and practice the yoga sequence for period cramps below instead.
-This practice will help you to feel your best during your period and throughout the rest of your menstrual cycle.
+It’s better to avoid these poses for a few days and practice a gentle restorative yoga sequence such as the one below instead.
+This sequence of yoga for period cramps will help you to feel your best during your period and throughout the rest of your menstrual cycle.

 Yoga poses for painful periods

-There are certain yoga poses which help to relieve pain in the pelvis and lower back during your period.
-Yoga poses for period pain include forward bends, hip openers and supported reclining postures.
+There are certain yoga poses which help to relieve pain in the pelvis and lower back during menstruation.
+Excellent yoga poses for period pain include forward bends, hip openers and supported reclining postures.
 These all help to relax and open up muscles which hold tension in your pelvic area causing pain.

-The yoga sequence for painful periods below includes a combination of supported standing and seated forward folds, hip openers and reclined back bends.
-These postures help to relieve period cramps and lower back pain.
+A menstrual yoga sequence includes a combination of supported standing and seated forward folds, hip openers and reclined back bends.
+These yoga postures help to relieve period cramps and lower back pain.
 Combined with slow, deep breathing they will encourage your nervous system to relax and let go.
 This way you will be able to feel a sense of calm and wellbeing during your period rather than tension and struggle.

 Menstruation is a natural time to reflect and turn inwards and yoga can really help to experience this effect.

-Practicing the yoga sequence for painful periods below regularly during menstruation can help to reduce pain and discomfort during menstruation.
+Practicing yoga for period cramps regularly during menstruation can help to reduce pain and discomfort.
 Consistent practice will help you on your way to pain-free periods in future cycles.
-If you have problems such as irregular menstrual cycles or heavy menstrual blood flow, these period yoga poses can also help to regulate your menstrual cycle over time.
+If you have problems such as irregular menstrual cycles or heavy menstrual blood flow, these menstruation friendly yoga poses can also help to regulate your menstrual cycle over time.
 They tone the muscles within your pelvic bowl and improve blood flow to your reproductive organs.

 Yoga sequence for painful periods

-The yoga sequence for painful periods below includes the poses listed above.
+The menstrual yoga sequence below includes the poses listed above.
 In total the practice should take around 20-30 minutes.

 What you will need: